 Anyone who is renting living space in Ontario should have apartment insurance.
-Tenants are not covered by the landlord’s insurance policy, so it is very important to have apartment insurance to protect your belongings in the event of a loss.
+Renters are not covered by the landlord’s insurance policy, so it is very important to have apartment insurance to protect your belongings in the event of a loss.

 While there is no law requiring renters to have apartment insurance, landlords may require you to purchase and provide proof of insurance as a lease condition.